ljeffers0106/C19OfficeTracker/README.md

 <br />
 <br />
 <br />
 1. Register as a user
 <br />
-2. Add yourself as an employee use the drop down boxes for Gender, Position, and Departmert  (I would suggest setting up multiple employees for testing purposes)
+2. Add yourself as an employee and use the drop down boxes for Gender, Position, and Departmert  (I would suggest setting up multiple employees for testing purposes)
 <br />
 <img src="https://github.com/ljeffers0106/C19OfficeTracker/blob/master/C19Employees.PNG" align="left" width="700" height="350"/>
 <br />